-The project was reviewed by County Fire/CalFire and a referral response letter was received (September 17, 2018, Clinton Bullard, Fire Inspector), which describes requirements for the applicant to implement to comply with County Fire/CalFire standards.
-The project design was subsequently modified and a follow-up meeting was conducted with Mr. Bullard by the applicant and agent (Bullard, 2020).
+The project was reviewed by County Fire/CalFire and a referral response letter was received (September 18, 2018, Clinton Bullard, Fire Inspector), which describes requirements for the applicant to implement to comply with County Fire/CalFire standards.
+The project design was subsequently modified, and a follow-up meeting was conducted with Mr. Bullard to verify project compliance with Calfire requirements (Bullard, 2020).